 The World Girls' Ice Hockey Weekend is a global opportunity for girls to try out hockey as a new sport.
 Thousands of participants took part in the editions since 2011.

-The next edition will take place on the weekend of 7/8 October 2017.
+The next edition will take place on the weekend of 6/7 October 2018.
+Mark your calendar!

 Follow the Tracker during the weekend and many more pictures in our photo gallery on Facebook where you can help women's hockey by sharing them.
 You can also follow our activities on Twitter and Instagram, please use the hashtag #WGIHW when posting about the event.

 The information and link to the registration form for this year can be found below and the coverage and many photos from 2017, 2016, 2015, 2014, 2013, 2012 and 2011 is also accessible.

 Please send the Reporting Form and photos to email@example.com as soon as your event is over to be included in the tracker during the weekend.

 Women’s ice hockey is one of the fastest growing sports in the world thanks to events like this one and similar programs that are being run in many countries.
 If you want girls in your area to join in the fun, this is a great and easy way to do so!